restify/errors/README.md

 ### Migration from 5.x to 6.x

-This module is now a thin wrapper over the [VError](https://github.com/davepacheco/node-verror) module.
+As of 6.x this module is now a thin wrapper over the [VError](https://github.com/davepacheco/node-verror) module.
 Every Error constructor exposed by this module inherits from VError, which means the constructor signatures are now also identical to VError.